- 2022 Peg’s Fight for Life $150,000 U.S. Award – View RFP here

 - Meet the A Breath of Hope Research Committee

 - Meet our 2020/2021 National Scientific Advisory Council

 - Read about ABOH research fellows and awards

-Lung cancer claims more lives each year than breast, colon and prostate cancers combined, yet lung cancer receives disproportionately less government funding per cancer death than other types of cancer.
+Lung cancer claims more lives each year than breast and colon cancers combined, yet lung cancer receives disproportionately less funding per cancer death than other types of cancer.
 This means that private funding for research focused on lung cancer is vital to saving lives.

-Thank you to our 2020/2021 Research Committee for their time and dedication to lung cancer research.
+Thank you to our local ABOH Research Committee for their time and dedication to advancing lung cancer research.

 Research Facts & Under-funding

 - Approximately 60% of new cases are nonsmokers, either never-smokers or former smokers, many of whom quit decades ago.
 One in five women and one in twelve men diagnosed with lung cancer have never smoked.

 - Around 150,000 Americans die annually, including more than 2,000 Minnesotans.
 More than 200,000 people are diagnosed with lung and bronchus cancer in the U.S. each year; 74% are stage 3 or 4.